 - Chatsworth House, Hardwick Hall and Bolsover Castle are all within easy reach and make for great days out.

-Featured cottage in Chesterfield: The Old Coach House, sleeps 6.
-This is a newly refurbished holiday home set in a leafy suburb in the historic town.
-It’s ideally set to explore the national park and comes complete with hot tub!
+Featured cottage in Chesterfield: Southwood Chase, sleeps 10.
+This is a lovely holiday home set in a leafy suburb in the historic town.
+It’s ideally set to explore the national park and comes complete with a heated indoor swimming pool!

 Read all about it in our guide to Chesterfield.

 Ladybower Reservoir was built in between 1935 and 1943 and was officially opened by King George VI in September 1945.
 It is a Y-shaped body of water in the Upper Derwent Valley, at the heart of the glorious Peak District National Park, and pulls visitors from all over the world to admire its unusual shape and natural surroundings.

 There is a fascinating history that comes with Ladybower Reservoir.
 During its construction, it was decided that the small Peak villages of Ashopton and Derwent would be submerged during the filling of the reservoir and by 1946 the villages no longer existed!
 In its day, Derwent Village was a small collection of stone-built dwellings and out-buildings but the main activity was at Ashopton – a contrast to Derwent.
 Ashopton had an inn, local garage, post office and local farms.
 This area is a magnet for lovers of the outdoors and adventurous antics with many circular walking and cycling routes nearby, and jaw-dropping viewpoints like Bamford Edge.

 Points of interest:

 - The reservoir is linked to Derwent and Howden and all three of them together cover 210 hectares to give the largest expanse of water in the Peak District.

 - At times of exceptional drought, the remains of the submerged Ashopton village may be seen near the concrete A57 road bridge.